MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Problem Setting

 \subsection{Relaxing the Combinatorial Formulation}

-Since the \ref{eq:raw_problem} is combinatorial and difficult to optimize, we relax the subgroup identification to a probabilistic assignment.
-This relaxation is implemented using a parametric surrogate model $S: \mathds{R}^d \mapsto (0,1)$ with parameters $\boldsymbol{\theta}$.
+Since \ref{eq:raw_problem} is combinatorial and difficult to optimize, we relax the subgroup identification to a probabilistic assignment.
+This relaxation is implemented using a parametric surrogate model $S: \mathds{R}^d \mapsto (0,1)$ with parameters $\bm{\theta}$.
 The ATE on the identified subgroup can be expressed as

-Let $\hat e(\boldsymbol{x}_i)$, $\hat \mu_{a}(\boldsymbol{x}_i)$ denote the estimated $e(\boldsymbol{x}_i)$ and $\mu_{a}(\boldsymbol{x}_i)$.
-We then adopt the AIPTW estimator, which can be expressed as functions of $\hat e(\boldsymbol{x}_i)$ and $\hat \mu_{a}(\boldsymbol{x}_i)$:
+Let $\hat e(\bm{x}_i)$, $\hat \mu_{a}(\bm{x}_i)$ denote the estimated $e(\bm{x}_i)$ and $\mu_{a}(\bm{x}_i)$.
+We then adopt the AIPTW estimator, which can be expressed as functions of $\hat e(\bm{x}_i)$ and $\hat \mu_{a}(\bm{x}_i)$:

-While this study focus on AIPTW, $\hat\phi(\boldsymbol{x}_i, a_i, y_i)$ can be derived using other ATE estimators, making this formulation flexible.
-More details are illustrated in Appendix \ref{sec:phi}.
+While this study focuses on AIPTW, $\hat\phi(\bm{x}_i, a_i, y_i)$ can be derived using other ATE estimators, making this formulation flexible.
+More details are illustrated in Appendix C.1.

-Due to the relaxation of subgroup identification into a probabilistic assignment, Constraint \eqref{eq:propensity_constraint}, originally designed for discrete subgroup selection, must be adapted.
-To achieve this, we introduce $h(\boldsymbol{x}_i, \alpha)$, a surrogate function that reformulates the overlap constraint from \ref{eq:raw_problem}:
+Due to the relaxation of subgroup identification into a probabilistic assignment, the overlap constraint in \eqref{eq:propensity_constraint}, originally designed for discrete subgroup selection, must be adapted.
+To achieve this, we introduce $h(\bm{x}_i, \alpha)$, a surrogate function that reformulates the overlap constraint from \ref{eq:raw_problem}: